d-e-e-p/fixed-size-string-buffer/README.md

 ```

 Of course, it would be easier to wrap all this into a class that takes care
 of pop-on-push opperation behind the scenes.
-You could extend this to take
+See this [gist](https://gist.github.com/d-e-e-p/fc2697bdef0faa11678fe034d44772d3) .
-into account the sizes of strings added, and achive pretty much the same
+You could extend this to take into account the sizes of strings added, and
-functionality of this library except the ability to pre-allocate buffer space
+achive pretty much the same functionality of this library except the ability to pre-allocate
-on the stack at compile time.
+buffer space on the stack at compile time.

 Turns out that's sometimes pretty useful.
 For embeded devices we need to limit
 dynamic allocation and maintain plenty of sram headroom.
 With an stm32f4 for example,